UBC-MDS/ClassificationDiabetesAnalysis/CONTRIBUTING.md

 - Update relevant documentation (if applicable) as part of your PR.
 - Ensure new features are thoroughly tested and maintain existing functionality.

 Thank you for contributing to Diabetes Predictor Py!
-Your efforts help make this project better for everyone.
+Your efforts help make this project better for everyone :)